-I have chosen to put colour parameters on my quilt and to use a colour palette I haven’t used very much – orange, pink and blue.
+I have chosen to put color parameters on my quilt and to use a color palette I haven’t used very much – orange, pink and blue.

-If you want to really get deep into recording your progress you could even vary the intensity of the colour of your circles based on the intensity of the exercise or vary the intensity of the colour of the background square based on how healthy or unhealthy you feel like you ate along a scale.
+If you want to really get deep into recording your progress you could even vary the intensity of the color of your circles based on the intensity of the exercise or vary the intensity of the color of the background square based on how healthy or unhealthy you feel like you ate along a scale.

 Questions to ask yourself: